TensorNetwork/tensornetwork.org/src/quantum_phys/schrodinger_eqn.md

 the wavefunction.
 This correspondence is known as the Born rule, or 2-norm probability formalism.

-## General Form of the Schrodinger Equation
+## Introduction to the Schrodinger Equation

 The Schrodinger equation is